Dramocles: An Intergalactic Soap Opera

-Dramocles: An Intergalactic Soap Opera is a novel by Robert Sheckley published in 1983.
+Dramocles: An Intergalactic Soap Opera is a science fiction novel by American writer Robert Sheckley, published in 1983.

 Plot summary

-Dramocles: An Intergalactic Soap Opera is a novel in which King Dramocles of Glorn tries to fulfill his unknown Destiny using notes that he had forgotten that he sent to himself.
+In the novel, King Dramocles of Glorn uses notes that he did not remember sending to himself in hopes of that they may help him fulfil his unknown destiny.

 Reception

-Dave Langford reviewed Dramocles: An Intergalactic Soap Opera for White Dwarf #69, and stated that "Dramocles has hilarious scenes, like the completely irrelevant one in which minor characters try to gain narrative security by establish a sub-plot of their own; but overall it reads as though Sheckley was desperately making it up as he went along.
+Dave Langford reviewed Dramocles: An Intergalactic Soap Opera for White Dwarf #69, staying that it has hilarious scenes, like the completely irrelevant one in which minor characters try to gain narrative security by establish a sub-plot of their own; but overall it reads as though Sheckley was desperately making it up as he went along.
 Pretty good by some standards; insubstantial by Sheckley's own."